 Hi Brynn!
 I’m so glad you found a recipe your child likes.
 My girls LOVE these muffins.
 Thanks for letting me know!

-Mmmm, making them tonight for our 3rd Annual Paulsen Bean Bag Tournament tomorrow :)
+Mmmm, making them again tonight for our 3rd Annual Paulsen Bean Bag Tournament tomorrow :)

 Yay!!
 I promise – you won’t be disappointed!